This post may contain affiliate links. For more information, please read the full disclosure policy here.

-I was fortunate to fall in love with Portland, Oregon twice when I lived in Vancouver.
-The city was too easy to love.
+It’s about time I shared all of my favourite things to do in Portland, Oregon.
+I fell hard for the Pacific Northwest city when I lived in Vancouver.
+In fact, I ended up visiting it three times!
 I loved the friendliness of the locals, the fantastic food and drink scene, and the tax-free shopping.
 I loved that it was fun and didn’t seem to take itself too seriously, considering the Keep Portland Weird sign emblazoned on the side of a building downtown.
-Since Portland has been on my mind recently, I thought I would compile my list of the best things to do in the city, in the hopes that you enjoy it as much as me.
+Since Portland has been on my mind recently, I thought it was time to compile my list of the best things to do in Portland, in the hope that you enjoy it as much as me.

 1. Voodoo Doughnut